 M.S., Electrical Engineering, Colorado School of Mines

-Blake has been employed at NREL since 2009.
-His research is focused on integration of distributed and renewable energy resources into the electric distribution system.
-Specifically, his research involves distribution system modeling, advanced power electronics development, modeling and evaluation of microgrid systems, and advanced modeling and evaluation methods for grid interconnection systems using real-time hardware-in-the-loop techniques.
-Blake also plays a key role as a member of the operations team for NREL's Energy Systems Integration Facility.
-He has taught courses in electrical engineering as an adjunct faculty member at Colorado School of Mines.
-Blake is a member of IEEE and a registered engineering intern in the State of Colorado.
+Blake joined the Distributed Energy Systems Integration group at NREL in 2009.
+His research is focused on integration of distributed and renewable energy resources into the electric distribution system and involves distribution system modeling, advanced power electronics development, modeling and evaluation of microgrid control systems, and the use of real-time power hardware-in-the-loop techniques for energy systems integration research.
+He remains active in the technical community as a reviewer, program committee member, tutorial presenter, and frequency participant at many IEEE conferences.
+He has taught multiple undergraduate courses in Electrical Engineering as an adjunct instructor at the Colorado School of Mines.
+Blake has a B.S. and M.S. in Electrical Engineering from the Colorado School of Mines and is currently pursuing his Ph.D. in Electrical Engineering.
+He is a member of IEEE and a registered Professional Engineer in the State of Colorado.

 Barry Mather, Electrical Engineer